Microsoft-USEduAzure/workshops/website-migration/readme.md

 ### Verify the secret

 1. In the Secrets blade, click on the new secret, then click on the current version, then click show secret value to verify the connection string is correct.
-Copy the Secret identifier value as we will be using this in our app service configuration.
+Copy the Secret identifier value and paste into your favorite text editor as we will be using this in our app service configuration.

     ![](images/33.png)